vetal-esher/18bit-DIT/README.md

 <tr><td>R2</td><td>100R</td><td>0402</td></tr>
 </table>

+<h2>Roland SC88 Pro notes</h2>
-It should be taken into account that this circuit in relation to the SC88 receives only the first half of the entire tone generation (the first 16 out of 32 MIDI channels), since schematically in SC88 two engines are wired through two DACs to two independent stereo outputs: the first PCM69AU is responsible for channels 1-16, the second - for channels 17-32.
+<p>It should be taken into account that this circuit in relation to the SC88 receives only the first half of the entire tone generation (the first 16 out of 32 MIDI channels), since schematically in SC88 two engines are wired through two DACs to two independent stereo outputs: the first PCM69AU is responsible for channels 1-16, the second - for channels 17-32.
 If necessary, 2 such transceiver boards can be used in the SC88, thus obtaining two independent SPDIF outputs.
+Also, for SC88, DIT can be configured as 20=bit right justified, but you will get only significantly lower volume. </p>

 <h2>Links</h2>
 <p><a href="https://esher.ru/blog/887.html">https://esher.ru/blog/887.html</a> My initial blog post in 2016 </p>